-You can save time and get clean, structured data by trying us out instead – we are a full-service provide that doesn’t require the use of any tools and all you get is clean data without any hassles.
+You can save time and get clean, structured data by trying us out instead – we are a full-service provider that doesn’t require the use of any tools and all you get is clean data without any hassles.

 Need some professional help with scraping data?
 Let us know

-Note: All features, prices etc are current at the time of writing this article.
+Note: All the features, prices etc are current at the time of writing this article.
 Please check the individual websites for current features and pricing.